Drupal Enterprise 7: Stop Displaying Content on a Landing Page

 - Click Menu in the Administrator toolbar.

-- Click edit in the Operations column next to the content type you want to edit.
+- Click the page title link in the Title column for the page you want to edit.

-- Click the gear icon for the pane that is displaying content you want to hide.
+- Click the gear icon for the pane that is displaying the content you want to hide.

 - Disable this pane hides the pane from public view, but it remains part of the panel and retains its configuration settings.

 - Click Save.
-You will see a green bar at the top of administrator page with the message: The settings have been updated.
+You should see a status message saying The settings have been updated.